PoisotLab/ms_metaweb_transfer/README.md

 matrix.
-RDPG results are known to have strong phylogenetic signal, and to capture the evolutionary backbone of food webs [@DallaRiva2016ExpEvo]; in other words, the latent variables of an RDPG can be mapped onto a phylogenetic tree, and phylogenetically close predators should share phylogenetically close preys.
+RDPG results are known to have strong phylogenetic signal, and to capture the evolutionary backbone of food webs [@DallaRiva2016ExpEvo]; in other words, the latent variables of an RDPG can be mapped onto a phylogenetic tree, and phylogenetically similar predators should share phylogenetically similar preys.
 In addition, recent advances show that the latent variables produced this way can be used to predict *de novo* network edges.
 Interestingly, the latent variables do not need to be produced by decomposing the network itself; in a recent contribution, @Runghen2021ExpNod showed that deep artificial neural networks are able to reconstruct the left and right subspaces of an RDPG, in